 If you’re transferring in from a community college or another university, U Mich will hold you to different GPA standards.
 How to get into University of Michigan as a transfer student?
 Among other things, meet the school’s minimum transfer GPA requirement of 3.0.

 Whether you’ll apply as a freshman or a transfer student, it’s good to keep track of your GPA.
 To calculate your GPA for your current school work, use Magoosh’s “How to Calculate Your GPA” guide.

 So what does a typical University of Michigan freshman look like?
 What are the students like as people, and will you fit in?
 Read on to get a food look at the University of Michigan freshman profile.

 Ultimately, University of Michigan students are from all over the United States.
 All 50 states are represented by the University of Michigan undergraduate student body.
 The states of Illinois, New York, and California send the most out-of-state students to U-Michigan.
-Together, these three places are the home states to 18.3% of University of Michigan’s bachelor-seeking students.
 But by far, the biggest state of origin for University of Michigan is Michigan itself.
-Local students comprise 58.4% of Michigan’s undergraduate student body.
+More than 16,000 students in Michigan’s undergraduate student body are local.

 How to Get Into University of Michigan: Other University of Michigan Requirements and Info

 We’ve covered University of Michigan SAT scores, University of Michigan ACT scores, and the GPA/acceptance rate for University of Michigan.
 But what else do you need to know?
 Below are two additional key facts to consider.

 The University of Michigan Accepts Applications through Two Different Websites

 When you apply to U Mich, you can either use the Common App website or the Coalition App website.
 For details and links to both websites, see the University of Michigan Admissions Requirements and Deadlines web page.